qianxusheng/PA-LawSearch/README.md

-The elasticsearch client you may need to setup locally, the current one is my current, you may not able to access to it.
+The elasticsearch client you may need to setup locally, the current one is my account, you may not able to access to it.